Attacking SMB

 Forced Authentication Attacks

 The most common tool to perform such operations is the Responder.
-Responder is an LLMNR, NBT-NS, and MDNS poisoner tool with different capabilities, one of them is the possibility to set up fake services, including SMB, to steal NetNTLM v1/v2 hashes.
+Responderarrow-up-right is an LLMNR, NBT-NS, and MDNS poisoner tool with different capabilities, one of them is the possibility to set up fake services, including SMB, to steal NetNTLM v1/v2 hashes.
 In its default configuration, it will find LLMNR and NBT-NS traffic.
 Then, it will respond on behalf of the servers the victim is looking for and capture their NetNTLM hashes.

 Let's illustrate an example to understand better how Responder works.
 Imagine we created a fake SMB server using the Responder default configuration, with the following command: